vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 We encourage all written code to be peer-reviewed.
 Importantly, the review should have at least:

 1. One reviewer proficient in C and knowing C security weaknesses.
-2. One reviewer with "hacker's mind" (looking at the code from the perspective of an attacker).
+2. One reviewer with a "hacker's mind" (looking at the code from the perspective of an attacker).

 #### Security audits